Positron00/WebAgent/README.md

 A sophisticated AI system built as a microservice architecture that combines a modern Next.js frontend with a powerful LangGraph-based multi-agent backend.
 The platform enables complex research, analysis, and reporting through specialized AI agents.

-**Version: 2.4.7** - Improved markdown formatting for better readability with left-justified content and clearer section separation.
-The update enhances the consistency of headings, adds proper spacing between content sections, and standardizes styling for blockquotes and code blocks.
-These improvements create a more professional and easier-to-read interface for all AI-generated responses.
-Additional fixes from 2.4.6 include resolved Jest configuration issues, Next.js font loading conflicts, dynamic API route configurations, and fixed API path references.
+**Version: 2.4.8** - Fixed citation behavior to properly respect the "Cite Sources" toggle setting.
+When disabled, citation references no longer appear in message text, independent of the "Agentic" toggle setting.
+This update ensures consistent user experience with more control over how sources are displayed.
+Previous improvements in 2.4.7 include enhanced markdown formatting with left-justified content and clearer section separation, while 2.4.6 fixed Jest configuration, Next.js font loading conflicts, and API route configurations.

 ## Architecture